- We Share Solar

 Hal created a suitcase-sized prototype of the hospital solar electric system so Laura could show Nigerian hospital workers the LED lights, headlamps and walkie-talkies planned for deployment.
 When Laura returned to Nigeria toting the “solar suitcase,” her Nigerian colleagues immediately grasped its significance and began using this kit to charge headlamps and walkie-talkies while they awaited the larger solar installation.
 In addition, hospital employees introduced Laura to clinicians in outlying health facilities who begged her to bring solar lighting to their own clinics, too.

-WE CARE initially assembled Solar Suitcases for midwives in northern Nigerian maternal health clinics.
+We Care Solar initially assembled Solar Suitcases for midwives in northern Nigerian maternal health clinics.
 As word of our innovative power solution spread, we received requests from clinics and health workers around the world, including medical relief teams in Haiti after the 2010 earthquake.
 We first relied on students and volunteers to help us assemble and deliver Solar Suitcases.
-As demand increased, we realized we needed formal mechanisms to reach scale.
+As demand increased, we needed formal mechanisms to reach scale.
 The Blum Center for Developing Economies and The MacArthur Foundation supported our technology research, our educational programs, and our field studies in Northern Nigeria.
 World Health Organization invited us to partner with the Liberian Institute for Biomedical Research in bringing 20 Solar Suitcases to primary health care clinics in Liberia.
-Together, these projects are helping us to improve our suitcase design and gain important feedback about the power of our Solar Suitcases to transform health systems.
+Together, these projects helped us to improve our suitcase design and gain important feedback from health providers.

-In 2011, We Care Solar began utilizing a local contract manufacturer to assemble Solar Suitcases.
-Approximately 300 Solar Suitcases have been assembled and sent to 25 countries around the world, and plans are underway to significantly expand our regional programs in Sierra Leone, Uganda, and Malawi.
+In 2011, We Care Solar began utilizing a local contract manufacturer in California to assemble Solar Suitcases.
+As of December 2016, approximately 1,900 Solar Suitcases have been assembled and sent to 27 countries around the world.
+We have developed regional programs with NGO and UN partners in Liberia, Sierra Leone, Ghana, Uganda, Malawi, Tanzania, Nepal, Ethiopia and the Philippines.